 Looking at Society

-In a previous post, I talked about several personal benefits that have come as a result of a full time focus on music and creativity.
+In a previous post on financial matters, I talked about several personal benefits that have come as a result of a full time focus on music and creativity.
 It is important to look at this with a wider lens and examine the role of art, music, culture and creativity in our society.

 Our economy is evolving (or devolving) in a way that constantly puts less and less value on creative endeavors such as art and music.
 This is in spite of what I believe to be a strong case for these activities as not only a key element to a healthy society, but an important driver of our economy.